S-DeHerrera-Neil/Collaboration_Networking-Collab.md/README.md

 # Lesson 2.

+- Utilize a Python script that utilizes Stream Sockets to create a TCP connection to a remote device.

+- Utilize a Python script that utilizes Datagram Sockets to create a UDP connection to a remote device.

-- Implement a Python script that connects to a remote server on a specified IP address and port.
-The client should send a message to the remote device and display the response received.
+ - Utilize a Python script that utilizes Datagram Sockets to create a UDP connection to a remote device.

-- Develop a Python program that performs basic file transfer over a TCP connection.
-The program should allow a client to send a file to a server, and the server should save the received file to disk.

 # Lesson 3.